loicnmichel/personal-website/content/project/02-trophic-deep-sea/index.md

 #   Otherwise, set `slides = ""`.
 #slides: example
 ---
-Since September 2017, I'm a research scientist at the [Deep Environment Laboratory](http://wwz.ifremer.fr/deep/) of [Ifremer Brittany](http://wwz.ifremer.fr/en), Brest, France.
+Since September 2017, I'm a research scientist at the [Deep Environment Laboratory](http://wwz.ifremer.fr/deep/) of [Ifremer Brittany](http://wwz.ifremer.fr/en), Brest, France.<br>
-My main current focus is the study of trophic interactions among deep-sea benthic communities.
-More info on this research coming soon!<br><br>
+Ongoing projects include ecological plasticity of foundation species in cold seeps ecosystems, food web structure in hydrothermal vents from the Mid-Atlantic Ridge and Pacific back-arc basins, as well as trophic interactions in cold water coral reefs.
+I'm also building an open database for stable isotope ratios of deep-sea fauna.<br><br>
-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
+More info on this research coming soon!